tomassirio/ListBot/README.md

 we wanted to watch on our discord server, so I created ListBot to do that

+## Add ListBot to your Discord Server

+By clicking [here](https://discord.com/oauth2/authorize?client_id=747219085573750918&scope=bot) you can authorize ListBot to be used in your server

+Also you can rate ListBot [here](https://top.gg/bot/747219085573750918)

 # Getting started

 ## Installation